syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 {% endtabs %}

+The following image shows a tab item with the specified font family:

 ![TabItem FontFamily](images/FontFamily.png)

 ### Font Attributes

 The [FontAttributes](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_FontAttributes) defines the font style (e.g., bold, italic) of the tab item text.
+Below are examples demonstrating how to set the `FontAttributes` property in both XAML and C#.

 {% tabs %}